-I am a writer, film maker and a social activist who believes that stories are an important tool in creating a better world.
+I am a writer, filmmaker, and an all round storyteller, and I think of myself as a social activist who believes that stories are an important tool in creating a better world.

 In 2014, I published my first collection of speculative short stories, A Killing in the Sun, which has gotten a warm reception from critics and readers.
-My debut novel, Dreams of a Yellow Balloon, is out early next year, while my new scifi feature film, Her Broken Shadow (2014), is on the festival run.
+I’m working on my debut novel, Dreams of a Yellow Balloon, while my new sci-fi feature film, Her Broken Shadow (2014), is on the festival run and has screened in places like Durban International Film Festival and AFI Silver Theater.

 My first narrative feature, The Felistas Fable (2013) was nominated for Best First Feature by a Director at the Africa Movie Academy Awards (2014), and for Best Make-Up Artist in the same awards the same year.
 It also got a nomination for Best Make-Up Artist at the Africa Magic Viewers Choice Awards 2014.